+The most common cause of gingivitis is the accumulation of bacterial plaque between and around the teeth.
 Dental plaque is a biofilm that accumulates naturally on the teeth.
-It is usually formed by colonizing bacteria that are trying to stick to the smooth surface of a tooth.
+It occurs when bacteria attach to the smooth surface of a tooth.

 Other causes and risk factors

-Age: The risk of gingivitis increases with age.
+- Age: The risk of gingivitis increases with age.

-Signs and symptoms of gingivitis might include:
+The signs and symptoms of gingivitis include:

 - tender gums that may be painful to the touch